oraclesean/shareplex/README.md

 meaning the scripts should be portable across any *nix environment and eliminate the need for you to go in and edit the actual code.

+Default Dell scripts are prefixed sp_*.
+I define custom scripts with the spx* prefix for clarity.

 Example configurations are included.

 Enjoy!